Tygs/0bin/docs/en/nginx_install.rst

 You will benefit from having:

-- the possiblity to have several projects listening to the port 80;
+- the possibility to have several projects listening to the port 80;
 - several Apache module at your disposal (like requests throttling);
 - Apache robustness in front end: it's secure, and there is much less chance it will crash under heavy load;